danhammer/web-mapping/lecture2/Lecture2.md

     - Post this map.
 Ensure that it is publicly viewable.
 2. Where were the five closest earthquakes to USF in the past 30 days?
 Send a URL to return this information in JSON format.

-*Much of this lecture is graciously borrowed, stolen, or extended from the CartoDB map academy course.*
+*Much of this lecture is graciously borrowed, stolen, or extended from the Carto map academy course.*